 In addition, its connectivity handshakes take place each minute instead of the content of exchanged data packets.
 This means the keys always rotate, ensuring a perfect forward secrecy mechanism.

-The keys and handshakes are always kept up-to-date, renegotiating their status when required.
+The keys and handshakes are always updated, renegotiating their status when required.
 Data packet loss during handshakes is minimized using a separate packet queue per host.
 This also contributes to the uninterrupted performance of clients.

 Pros of WireGuard VPN